Dave Parker's Home Page

 - 5 oz cocoa (as weighed in a bowl on a postal scale (remember to reset the scale to 0 after putting the bowl on, so that you're only weighing the cocoa), but if you don't have a scale then measuring cups are probably accurate enough - maybe try making a batch using 1½ cups of cocoa to see if that works for you (the exact volume depends on how fluffy or dense the cocoa happens to be)).

-- Put all 5 oz of cocoa, put all 1¼ cups of sugar, and crack all 6 eggs into a mixing bowl.
+- Put the cocoa, sugar, and eggs into a mixing bowl.

 - Using a mixing spoon, mix everything together until all of the cocoa is moistened.
 Don't mix too hard or the cocoa will billow out.
 You should end up with a cakey mass.